Esri/utility-network-sdk/README.md

 ## Documentation
 This repository contains two important documents.

 - [Utility Network SDK Beta 1](https://github.com/esri/utility-network-sdk/blob/master/Utility%20Network%20SDK%20Beta%201.pdf).
 This document describes the major classes inside the Utility Network SDK.
-While the SDK is still evolving, this document is up-to-date with the SDK. *New introductory material was added in Beta 1.
-The doc will continue to evolve through future beta releases.*
+While the SDK is still evolving, this document is up-to-date with the SDK.
 - [Utility Network SDK.chm](https://github.com/esri/utility-network-sdk/blob/master/Utility%20Network%20SDK.chm).
-This contains an API reference for this alpha release.
+This contains an API reference for this beta release.
 Utility Network classes are contained within the ArcGIS.Core.Internal.Data.UtilityNetwork namespace (post-ship, they will move to ArcGIS.Core.Data.UtilityNetwork).
 This API reference is not yet complete, and will evolve over time.
 For classes outside of the utility network, we recommend you continue to use the [official documentation](http://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).

+In addition, the [wiki page](https://github.com/esri/utility-network-sdk/wiki) contains two additional documents:
+- [ProConcepts: Utility Network](https://github.com/esri/utility-network-sdk/wiki/ProConcepts-Utility-Network).
+This is the draft version of the conceptual documentation that will ship with the first release.
+- [SDK Changes](https://github.com/esri/utility-network-sdk/wiki/SDK%20Changes).
+For those partners who were part of our alpha program, this document describes what classes and methods changed with each pre-release.

 ## Requirements
 The requirements and supported software needed to develop utility network add-ins.